-Funding and support for this project have been generously provided by Duquesne University, the Wimmer Family Foundation, Duquesne’s NEH Endowment fund, the Duke Ph.D.
-Lab, and NINES funding for DHSI.
-We are grateful for collaboration from the Pierpont Morgan Library, home of the Our Mutual Friend manuscript.
+Funding and support for this project have been generous provided by Victoria University of Wellington; North Carolina State University Department of English; the Wimmer Family Foundation; Duquesne University’s NEH Endowment Fund; the Duke Ph.D.
+Lab; and NINES.
+We are grateful for collaboration with the Pierpont Morgan Library and the National Art Library at the Victoria & Albert Museum.

-For more information about this project, please contact Anna Gibson via her website or via email at [gibsona at duq dot edu]
+For more information about this project, please contact us at dickens notes at gmail dot com.

 In Fall 2022 we will launch the first version of the DDNP, beginning with transcriptions and annotations of two sets of Dickens’s Working Notes: Bleak House and David Copperfield.
 We will follow these in Spring 2023 with Little Dorrit and Hard Times.